semgrep/ocaml-tree-sitter-core/doc/updating-a-grammar.md

 * the OCaml code generator [ocaml-tree-sitter](https://github.com/returntocorp/ocaml-tree-sitter):
   generates OCaml parsing code from tree-sitter grammars extended with `...` and such.
-Publishes code into the git repo `ocaml-tree-sitter-lang`.
+Publishes code into the git repos of the form `semgrep-X`.
 * the original tree-sitter grammar `tree-sitter-X` e.g., [tree-sitter-ruby](https://github.com/tree-sitter/tree-sitter-ruby):
   the original tree-sitter grammar for the language.